Doctor Who series 5

 The fifth series of the British science-fiction television programme Doctor Who was originally broadcast on BBC One in 2010.
 The series began on 3 April 2010 with "The Eleventh Hour", and ended with "The Big Bang" on 26 June 2010.
-It was produced by head writer and executive producer Steven Moffat, who took over when Russell T Davies ended his involvement in the show after "The End of Time".
+The series is the first to be led by Steven Moffat, who took over as head writer and executive producer when Russell T Davies ended his involvement in the show after "The End of Time".
 The series has 13 episodes, six of which were written by Moffat.
 Piers Wenger and Beth Willis were co-executive producers, and Tracie Simpson and Peter Bennett were producers.
 Although it is the fifth series since the show's revival in 2005 (and the thirty-first since it began in 1963), the series' production code numbers were reset.

 It was the first series to feature Matt Smith as the eleventh incarnation of the Doctor, an alien Time Lord who travels through time and space in his TARDIS (a spacecraft whose exterior resembles a British police box).
 Karen Gillan is introduced as the Doctor's new companion, Amy Pond.
 Her fiancé, Rory Williams (Arthur Darvill), appears in seven episodes, travels with the Doctor and Amy, and is a regular character in the next series.
 Alex Kingston returns as River Song, a mysterious woman from the Doctor's future who summons him twice in this series.
 The main story arc, covering several episodes, concerns a pattern of cracks in the universe which are sometimes unnoticed by the characters.
 It is discovered that the cracks can erase things from existence; this happens to Rory, and Amy forgets him.
 It is revealed in the series finale that the cracks were caused by the TARDIS exploding, and the Doctor is forced to reboot the universe to its state before the cracks appeared.